ignite/web/packages/vuex/README.md

 });
 ```

-and access the resulting state anywhere in your app like so:
+and then access the resulting state anywhere in your app like:

 ```
 this.$store.getters['common/transfers/getGetTxsEvent']({